ELF-Lab/OjibweMorph/README.md

 Each test form is inputted to the FST, then the corresponding analysis outputted by the FST is checked for correctness.

-The "# of Forms Without Results" counts the test forms for which the FST provides no analysis whatsoever.
-The "Precision" captures how many outputted analyses were correct, while the "Recall" captures how many of the correct analyses were outputted.
-Note that some forms have multiple correct analyses.

 ### OPD Tests
 These inflected test forms come from [the OPD](https://ojibwe.lib.umn.edu), and are stored in [OjibweLexicon/OPD/for_yaml](https://github.com/ELF-Lab/OjibweLexicon/tree/main/OPD/for_yaml).
 This is a large test set covering a variety of word forms.

+For these and the paradigm tests, the "# of Forms Without Results" counts the test forms for which the FST provides no analysis whatsoever.
+The "Precision" captures how many outputted analyses were correct, while the "Recall" captures how many of the correct analyses were outputted.
+Note that some forms have multiple correct analyses.

 #### OPD Verbs
 | Date Last Updated | # of Forms Tested | # of Forms Without Results | Precision | Recall |